 A week living in the gutters served to drastically change Vivenna’s perspective on life.

-She had sold her hair on the second day, getting a depressingly small amount for it.
-The food that she’d bought that day hadn’t served to fill her stomach, only re-awaken it to what it had been missing.
+She sold her hair on the second day, getting a depressingly small amount for it.
+The food that she’d bought that day hadn’t served to fill her stomach--it had only only re-awakened her to what she’d been missing.

 She didn’t have the strength to regrow the locks.
-The cut didn’t even have the dignity of being shaved--it was ragged job of hackwork, and would have still been a pale white, save for the fact that it was matted and blackened with dirt and soot.
+The haircut didn’t even have the dignity of being shaved--it was a ragged job of hackwork, and would have still been a pale white, save for the fact that it was matted and blackened with dirt and soot.

-She held out her hand to the passing crowds, keeping her eyes down, hoping for any kind of handout.
+She sat on the side of the street, holding out her hand to the passing crowds, keeping her eyes down, hoping for any kind of handout.
 No offerings came.
-She wasn’t certain how the other beggars did it--yet, their meager earnings seemed an amazing treasure to her.
-It had to do with positioning, where they sat, how they pled, calling for attention.
-People learned to avoid beggars, even with their eyes.
-The successful ones were those who somehow managed to draw attention to themselves.
+She wasn’t certain how the other beggars did it; their meager earnings seemed an amazing treasure to her.
+They knew so much she didn’t--where to sit, how to plead.
+Passers learned to avoid beggars, even with their eyes.
+The successful beggars, then, were those who managed to draw attention to themselves.

 Vivenna wasn’t certain if she wanted the attention or not.
 The gnawing pain of hunger had eventually driven her out of the slums and onto busy streets.
-She was frightened that Denth or Vasher might find her, but the more hungry she grew, the less other worries seemed to bother her.
+She was still frightened that Denth or Vasher might find her, but the more hungry she grew, the less other worries seemed to bother her.

 Eating was a problem for now.
 Being killed by Denth or Vasher was a problem for later.

-The flood of people in their colors passed.
+The flood of people in their colors continued to pass.
 Vivenna watched them, seeing the flashes of color after color, without focusing on faces or bodies.
 Just colors.
 Like a spinning wheel, each spoke a different hue.

 Denth won’t find me here, she thought.
 He wont.
 He won’t see the me in the pitiful beggar on the side of the street.

 Her stomach growled.
-She could ignore that now, however.
+She’d learned to ignore it.
 Just like the people ignored her.

 She still hardly believed what Denth and the others had done.
 She had such fond memories of their joking.
 She couldn’t connect that to what she’d seen in the cellar.
 In fact, sometimes, she found herself rising as if to seek them out.
 Surely the things she’d seen had been hallucinations.
 Surely they couldn’t be such terrible men.